oscarlab/graphene-tests/pytorch/README.md

 - `sudo apt-get install python3-pip lsb-release` to install `pip` and `lsb_release`.
 The former is required to install additional Python packages while the latter is used by the Makefile.
-- `pip3 install --user torchvision` to install the torchvision Python package and its dependencies (usually in $HOME/.local).
+- `pip3 install --user torchvision pillow` to install the torchvision and pillow Python packages and their dependencies (usually in $HOME/.local).
 WARNING: This downloads several hundred megabytes of data!
 - `python3 -c 'import torchvision ; torchvision.models.alexnet(pretrained=True)'` to download the
   pre-trained model ($HOME/.cache/torch).
 WARNING: This downloads about 200MB of data!